Treat Fuzzy Growth as a Boundary Problem

 The Real Root Causes (Fix These First)

-Fungus is almost always secondary to an underlying environmental problem.
+Fungal-looking patches often appear after stress, injury, or water-quality problems.
 Addressing the root cause is more important than treating the visible symptom alone.

 1) Water Quality Problems